mergermarket/rest-api-guidelines/README.md

 # Performance and Cacheability

 - Gzip responses where possible - unless the compression causes performance bottlenecks on the server
 - Prefer caching on the server over caching on the client.
-In general our APIs dont receive enough traffic to worry too much about client-side caching.
+In general our APIs don't receive enough traffic to worry too much about client-side caching.
 However, as a rule GET requests should always be cacheable.
 If caching is required at the client level then use an ETAG to inform the client when a resource has changed

 # Versioning